ZS041/emojional/README.md

 Once you've installed the necessary dependencies and set up your environment variables, use npm run dev to start the project locally, then navigate to localhost:3000 to view your changes.

 You will also need to properly setup tables matching the prisma schema.
 This is a simple table with a few fields, id, createdAt, content, and authorId.
-Run prisma studio using npx prisma studio, and set up there.
+Run prisma studio using npx prisma studio, after completing your account setup/environment variable setup, and then make your changes directly in the provided Studio GUI.